microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_EXOAtpPolicyForO365/readme.md

   ATP is enabled for SharePoint Online, OneDrive for Business and Microsoft Teams.
 The default value is $false

+EnableSafeDocs

+- Required: No
+- Description: The EnableSafeDocs parameter specifies whether to enable the Safe Documents feature in the organization.
+  The default value is $false

 EnableSafeLinksForO365Clients

 - Required: No